American Citizenship Award

 -Participate in a relay or run to raise funds for wounded warriors

 –Other service activities.
 If you participate in service programs and are not sure if they would “count” as Citizenship Service, please contact Compass to confirm at email@example.com

 Citizenship Education activities should be informative explorations that teach aspects of how the government works, how the legal system works, or information about voting.
 Example Citizenship Education activities are:

--Take a guided tour of a state capital
+-Take a tour of a state capital

--Tour a district court, observe court proceedings
+-Tour a local or district court, observe court proceedings

 -Visit key locations related to the establishment of our Constitution